simonvh/bioinfosummer/README.md

 **Q:** Notice something about these motifs?

-Here you see an example of how background sequence will influence a motif analysis.
+Here you see an example of how the choice of background sequences will influence a motif analysis.
 Even though we removed all promoter peaks, which include CpG-island promoters, these putative enhancers apparently have a high GC%.
 Let's change backgrounds.
 The `gimme background` tool can also select sequences from the genome that match the GC% of your input sequences.
 For that, you will need to convert the peak BED file to FASTA using `bedtools`.

 ```
 # Create FASTA file